Debt Consolidation Care

 High Balance

-The maximum amount one owes on an account.
+The maximum amount owed on an account.

 I